erikw/nestedtext-ruby/README.md

 **Important notes**:
-* The special key to denote the class name is subject to change in future versions and you **must not** rely on it.
+* The special key to denote the class name is subject to change in future versions, and you **must not** rely on it.
 * Custom Classes **can not be a key** in a Hash.
 Trying to do this will raise an Error.
-* When deserializing a custom class, this custom class must be available when calling the `#dump*` methods e.g.
+* When deserializing a custom class, this custom class must be available when calling the `#dump*` method,s e.g.
   ```ruby
   require 'nestedtext'
   require_relative 'apple'  # This is needed if Apple is defined in apple.rb and not in this scope already.